Chili Oil Chicken Wings

 This is optional, and there are plenty of other ways to get more smoke flavor on your pellet grill.

-After 30 minutes of cooking, flip your wings over and let them cook for another 30 minutes.
-This allows the wings to cook evenly on the inside and give you a super delicious crispy skin on the outside (this is where the cornstarch helps us out with drying out the skin).
+After 30 minutes of cooking, flip the wings over and let them cook for an additional 30 minutes.
+This allows the wings to cook evenly on the inside and give you a super delicious, crispy skin on the outside (this is where the cornstarch helps by drying out the skin).

-Place your oil in a pot and place it on the stovetop over medium heat.
-Once the oil is at 375°F, it is ready to be used for the final step.
-I used canola oil for this recipe, but avocado oil is another great option.
+Add the oil to a pot and place it on the stovetop over medium heat.
+Once the oil reaches 375°F, it is ready for the final step.
+I used canola oil for this recipe, but avocado oil is another excellent option.

 Prepare your garlic and ginger by mincing fresh produce.
 Then, combine them in a porcelain bowl with the other dry ingredients.

-Be sure that you are using a bowl/dish that is safe/ made to handle hot oil.
-Do not use a standard bowl or cup – this could crack due to the heat.
+Be sure to use a bowl/dish that is safe/ made to handle hot oil.
+Do not use a standard bowl or cup, as it may crack due to the heat.

-When the oil reaches 375°F, carefully pour it into the porcelain bowl with all the other ingredients.
-All of the ingredients will sizzle, and there will be a lot of steam that comes from the dish.
+When the oil reaches 375°F, carefully pour it into the bowl with all the other ingredients.
+All the ingredients will sizzle, and a lot of steam will rise from the dish.

-Once it is done sizzling and the steam is gone, carefully stir the ingredients in the bowl, then set aside for later.
+Once it’s done sizzling and the steam is gone, carefully stir the ingredients, then set aside for later.

-You can store any leftover chili oil in a mason jar and refrigerate it for the week.
+You can store any leftover chili oil in a mason jar and refrigerate it for up to a week.
 My favorite thing to do is to top some eggs with chili oil for a little extra kick in the morning.

 Once your crispy, juicy wings have reached an internal temperature of 185°F, remove them from the grill and place them in a large bowl.

-Top the chicken wings with your cooled down chili oil, then either stir or toss them to ensure they are all coated in the chili oil.
+Top the wings with your cooled-down chili oil, then either stir or toss them to ensure they are all coated in the chili oil.

-You can serve them up immediately, or you can actually throw them back on the grill for 5 minutes on high to make your wings even crispier.
+Serve them up immediately, or you can reheat them on the grill for 5 minutes on high to make your wings even crispier.

 Optional: serve them up with a dipping sauce of your choice.
 These wings are packed with flavor, so this is totally your call!